 Increasing Muscle Endurance

-It increases endurance by enhancing fat oxidation (the process that breaks down fats) during exercise to provide fuel for muscles; this means less reliance on glycogen stores which are limited and require more energy to break apart than fatty acid chains.
+It may increase endurance by enhancing fat oxidation (the process that breaks down fats) during exercise to provide fuel for muscles; this means less reliance on glycogen stores which are limited and require more energy to break apart than fatty acid chains.
 This also helps regulate body temperature as taurine improves sweating efficiency while exercising (13).

 Signs Of Taurine Deficiency